 Persistent Identifier Attributes in Data Products

-Tamr Cloud assigns a unique, persistent identifier to each entity.
-The same identifier is added to each source record in a cluster and to the mastered entity record.
+Tamr Cloud assigns a unique identifier to each entity.
+The same identifier is added to each source record in a cluster and to the golden record.

 Identifier for Golden Records